emacsmirror/mu/README.md

 history, moving between prompts, highlighting of SGR (escape sequences controlling colors on a tty) using Ansi Color, etc.

 Use `mu-open` to open a new connection.
-This will create two buffers for you.
+This creates two buffers for you.
 One buffer is the *mu connection buffer*.
 All the output from the host appears here.
-You can also type your commands here, but this will get confusing rather quickly as output gets added while your type.
+You can also type your commands here, but this gets confusing rather quickly as output gets added while your type.

 That’s when the other buffer, the *mu input buffer*, comes into play.
-Whatever you type there will get sent to the mu connection buffer as well.
-If you do that, input and output will happen in two different buffers.
+Whatever you type there is sent to the *mu connection buffer* as well.
+If you do that, input and output happen in two different buffers.

-The only important buffer is the mu connection buffer.
-The mu input buffer is just for convenience.
-You can create more mu input buffers using ‘mu-input-buffer’, or you can kill all mu input buffers.
+The only important buffer is the *mu connection buffer*.
+The *mu input buffer* is just for convenience.
+You can create more mu input buffers using `mu-input-buffer`, or you can kill all mu input buffers.
 It doesn’t matter.

 Before you can open new connections, you must customize `mu-worlds`.